kymatio/kymatio/README.md

 Each of these algorithms is written in a high-level imperative paradigm, making it portable to any Python library for array operations as long as it enables complex-valued linear algebra and a fast Fourier transform (FFT).

+Each algorithm comes packaged with a frontend and backend.
+The frontend takes care of interfacing with the user.
+The backend defines functions necessary for computation of the scattering transform.

-Currently, there are two available backends, PyTorch (CPU and GPU) and scikit-cuda (GPU only).
+Currently, there are four available frontend-backends, PyTorch (CPU and GPU), PyTorch+scikit-cuda (GPU only), TensorFlow (CPU and GPU) and NumPy (CPU).

 ### Scalability